 - 1. Unless stated otherwise, in these Rules and Guidelines, the same definitions will be used as formulated in the Teaching and Examination Regulations of the degree programme. - 2.
-Fraud: the action or negligence of a student as a result of which it is impossible, entirely or in part, to form a correct judgment concerning his/her or someone else's knowledge, insight and skills.
+Fraud: the action or negligence of a student as a result of which it is impossible, entirely or partially, to form a correct judgment about the knowledge, insight and skills of him/her or another student.13

-Article 1.3 - Day-to-day procedure of the Examination Board
+Article 1.3 - Tasks of the Examination Board